subzeroid/instagrapi/docs/usage-guide/hashtag.md

 * Instagram's old public hashtag web page JSON (`?__a=1`) is no longer reliable and the `_a1` helpers were removed.
 Use the high-level hashtag methods or the authenticated private/mobile `_v1` helpers.
 * High-level `hashtag_info()`, `hashtag_medias_top()`, and `hashtag_medias_recent()` use the private/mobile helpers.
+* `hashtag_following()` returns the authenticated following-list hashtag preview.
+Instagram may limit how many followed hashtags are included.
 * For resumable pagination, use `hashtag_medias_v1_chunk()` and persist the encoded `max_id` cursor.
 * `hashtag_medias_v1_chunk()` accepts `top`, `recent`, or `clips` as `tab_key`.